netgrif/petriflow/docs/tutorials/events-basic.md

 ### Task events

 Task events are connected with firing a transition, which we have mentioned before in **Places, Transitions & Arcs**.
 Once a transition is fired it consumes token/s in input place/s and produces token/s in output place/s.
-Three out of four task events are based on firing a transition - ASSIGN, CANCEL & FINISH. **Assign event** occurs when a user decides to assign a task to himself and transition consumes token/s from input place/s. **Cancel event** occurs when user/system decides to not finish, but cancel a task and tokens are given back to input place/s. **Finish event** occurs when a user decides to finish the task and token/s are produced in output place/s.
+Three out of four task events are based on firing a transition - `Assign`, `Cancel` & `Finish`. **Assign event** occurs when a user decides to assign a task to himself and transition consumes token/s from input place/s. **Cancel event** occurs when user/system decides to not finish, but cancel a task and tokens are given back to input place/s. **Finish event** occurs when a user decides to finish the task and token/s are produced in output place/s.
 The only task event that is not connected with the firing of transition is the Delegate event. **Delegate event** occurs when one user decides to delegate a task to another user.